Bill Callahan (American football coach): Coaching career

+Philadelphia Eagles

 Callahan started his NFL career as the offensive line coach for the Philadelphia Eagles from 1995 to 1997.
-He then spent four seasons as the Oakland Raiders offensive coordinator before being named the franchise's 13th head coach prior to the 2002 season.
-Callahan was the head coach of the Oakland Raiders of the NFL during the 2002 and 2003 seasons.

 Oakland Raiders

+Callahan then spent four seasons as the Oakland Raiders' offensive coordinator before being named the franchise's 13th head coach prior to the 2002 season.

 In his first season as a head coach, Callahan led the Raiders to a third consecutive AFC West title and the franchise's first Super Bowl since returning to Oakland, making him just the fourth rookie head coach in NFL history to do so.
 The Raiders suffered a lopsided defeat in Super Bowl XXXVII losing 48–21 to the Tampa Bay Buccaneers coached by his former boss Jon Gruden.
 It did not help that the Raiders were without starting center Barret Robbins, the leader of their offensive line.
-Robbins went into a manic episode after not taking his medication, and spent most of the day before the game in Tijuana believing the Raiders had already won.
-When he finally resurfaced, he was so incoherent that Callahan had no choice but to leave him off the roster.
+Robbins went into a manic episode after not taking his medication, and spent most of the day before the game in Tijuana believing that the Raiders had already won.
+When he finally resurfaced, Robbins was so incoherent that Callahan had no choice but to leave him off the roster.

 Callahan is the third Raiders head coach to win an AFC West title and lead his team into the conference championship game in his first full season.
 Only Art Shell (1990) and John Madden (1969) had accomplished this feat.

 Under Callahan's guidance, the Raiders led the NFL in passing for the first time in team history and led the league in total offense for just the second time in team history.